Choose Trek

 • Guest house stay

-Note- GovindGhat to Badrinath is landslide prone area in monsoon time so if our leaders find that your safety is in risk due to weather condition/ landslide or road blockage then we shall skip Badrinath altogether and drive to Pipalkoti directly.
+Note: GovindGhat to Badrinath is a landslide-prone area in monsoon time so if our leaders find that your safety is at risk due to weather conditions/ landslide or road blockage then we shall skip Badrinath altogether and drive to Pipalkoti directly.

 After your breakfast in the morning, we descend to Govindghat and then drive to Pipalkoti.
 From this place, Badrinath is 25 km away and takes 1 hrs to reach.
 You can visit Badrinath only if road and weather condition permits us.